If you’re starting a coffee shop or working on a business plan for one, you’re probably wondering how to create a strong coffee shop financial plan.

 2. Determine Your Funding Strategy

 Not everyone has a pile of money ready to start a business.
-Sometimes, people have to ask for help from potential lenders to get the money they need to start their barber shops.
+Sometimes, people have to ask for help from potential lenders to get the money they need to start their coffee shops.

-Here are a few funding sources you can consider for your barber shop:
+Here are a few funding sources you can consider for your coffee shop:

 - Lendings from friends and family